Five Tactics for Preventing Project Scope Creep

 beginning.
 This reason is why your team needs to use project management software.
 Every

-task delegation, progress update, and milestone reached should be included in your project
+task delegation, progress update, and milestone reached should be included in your

-management tools.
+tools.
 Doing this allows you to keep a close eye on how the project tasks are

 being handled and if team members are taking on other responsibilities related to the